-Read on for my easy recipe for Slow Cooker Apple and Raspberry
+Read on for my easy recipe for Slow Cooker Raspberry

 Although the summer term at school has now started, there was still a little chill in the air this morning when I took my eldest daughter to school.
 So, as I thought she might get a bit cold wearing just ankle socks and no tights, a warming dessert was in order after dinner!

 I love a crumble and thought I could make it more spring-like by adding in some raspberries.
 As usual, I used my slow cooker, as I find it very convenient to be able to put your food in and go off and do other things until it is ready.

 I hadn’t made a crumble in the slow cooker before but had heard it was possible so thought I would give it a go.
 I was pleased to see that the top did go crunchy on top as it does in the conventional oven.
 It tasted great so I will definitely be doing this again (hopefully in autumn though!).

 That lovely fruit as you start to assemble the crumble in your slow cooker pot looks delicious already.

 Adding the crumble topping and it is looking great!